BarbaraClass/BarbaraClassWebsite/content/authors/admin/_index.md

 title: Barbara Class
 ---

 I am a post-doctoral researcher interested in animal behavior and its evolution in the wild.
-Using long term data collected in wild vertebrate populations (birds, lizards) and a variety of mixed (quantitative genetic) models, I have mainly been studying:
+Using long term data collected in wild vertebrate populations (birds, lizards) and a variety of mixed (quantitative genetic) models, I have been studying:
 - consistent among-individual differences in behavior (i.e. ‘animal personality’), their potential responses to selection, and how they change over time as individuals develop and age;
 - sexual selection, in particular the processes leading to assortative mating;
 - Mixed models' performances when applied to the study of individual differences in plasticity and phenotypic similarity between individuals

-For my last postdoc, I have been exploring individual differences in social behaviour and thermal preferences, and got familiarized with social networks and disease ecology (see project 3).
+For my current postdoc at the CEFE (01/02/2022), I am investigating whether urban (Montpellier) and non-urban (Rouvière) great tit populations differ in their quantitative genetic variation for an array of traits and therefore in their potential to respond to selection in these two different habitats.